Need a doctor or nurse? Our professional on-campus health care providers can help you manage your medical care.

 If you are pregnant — or think you might be — the health care providers at Student Health Services can help you understand your options.
 All follow-up medical care is referred to community specialists.

-You can get pregnancy tests and feminine care products from Wellness Education Services.
+You can get pregnancy tests and feminine care products from Health Promotion.
 These items are typically available during standard business hours.

 Even if you think you’ll need specialized care, start by talking with one of our health care providers.
 We can offer advice, make referrals and help you navigate the health care system.